Want to stand out from the crowd and get more job interviews? Depending on your industry, learning how to make a good video resume might be the way.

 6. Edit your video

 You want to make sure you cut any distracting noises or empty moments from your video.
 Now, how long is a video CV?
 Try to keep it between 90 seconds in length.
+There are many tutorials online that can help you make a professional-looking video edit.

 What should I say in a video resume?